spiri2/PokeDB/README.md

 # Support

-Visit the Discord server if you have any questions or need support: https://discord.gg/4rU2qu6KBY
+If you have any questions or need support, join the [Discord Server](https://discord.gg/Xm6mxekkab)